So you want to learn software development but you don’t know where to start.

 What’s up guys welcome back to another software development article and that’s right you just read it we’re going to talk about what programming language you should learn first as a newbie software developer.

-The first programming language you should learn is Python, If you’re looking for an easy programming language.
-For a lot of people will recommend Python to learn first because you can build a decent application with minimal code.
-However if you want to go the more traditional route kind of like I did in my computer science program, then you can learn C++ or Java.
+The first programming language you should learn is Python.
+If you’re looking for an easy programming language.
+A lot of people will recommend Python to learn first because you can build a decent application with minimal code.
+However, if you want to go the more traditional route kind of like I did in my computer science program, then you can learn C++ or Java.
 That’s what universities generally will teach their students because they say if you can learn C++ or Java you can learn anything.

 Something that you will find is that most languages are more similar to Java and C++ than they are to Python.
 Python is a beast of its own but is very applicable in many situations.